Laaveniya/golden_crown/README.md

 Once he wins 3 more kingdoms, he is the ruler!
 The secret message needs to contain the letters of the animal in their emblem.
 For example, secret message to the Land kingdom (emblem: Panda) needs to have the letter 'p','n','d' at- least once and 'a' at-least twice.
 If he sends "a1d22n333a4444p" to the Land kingdom, he will win them over.

 ## Execution Commands

 ruby space_kingdom_conquest.rb

-It would print he below
+It would print the below

 Who is the ruler of Southeros?
 "None"